Big Techday 26

 Talks

-Here you can find the talks given at our Big Techday 25, which took place at Motorworld Munich on October 24th, 2025.
+Here you can find the talks given at our Big Techday 26, which took place at Motorworld Munich on May 22nd, 2026.
+The list will be gradually expanded with additional talks.

 You can find the talks of our past Big Techdays in our "Look Back".
 Provided we have obtained permission from the speakers, the recordings and slides are available in the details of the respective talk.